Forien/foundryvtt-forien-quest-log/README.md

 ## Contact

-If you wish to contact me for any reason, reach me out on Discord using my tag: `Forien#2130`
+errational can be reached via Discord: `errational#2007` or by raising issues on this repository ~~If you wish to contact me for any reason, reach me out on Discord using my tag: `Forien#2130`~~

 ## Acknowledgments